Forever Evil: Justice League of America

-Martian Manhunter and Stargirl awaken in the outer part of the Firestorm matrix, where they encounter someone who appears to be Jason Rusch, half of the duo that is Firestorm.
+Martian Manhunter and Stargirl awaken in the outer part of the Firestorm matrix, where they encounter Jason Rusch, one half of Firestorm.
 Jason proceeds to inform them that he believes they are in a prison constructed by the Crime Syndicate, and offers to bring Martian Manhunter through the inner parts.
 There, Martian Manhunter realizes that the "prison" seems to react to each of its inmates, creating a different experience for each.
 He sees the different prisons of Wonder Woman, Shazam, The Flash, Superman and Green Lantern.
-After losing Jason and realizing he is being pursued by an unknown person, J'onn is contacted by Stargirl, who stayed behind.
+After losing Jason and realizing he is being pursued by an unknown person, Martian Manhunter is contacted by Stargirl, who stayed behind.
 She tells him she found a way out, and steps into the Crime Syndicate-led world.
 Losing connection to Martian Manhunter, Stargirl goes after him through the matrix.
-She passes through the previous prisons J'onn did, but sees glimpses of her past in each.
+She passes through the previous prisons Martian Manhunter did, but sees glimpses of her past in each.
 She eventually finds him battling a version of himself crafted by the matrix.
 It is stated that the prison has no effect on Stargirl due to her youth.
-As such, she is able to escape the prison, and takes J'onn with her.
+As such, she is able to escape the prison, and takes Martian Manhunter with her.
 Once out of the prison, Stargirl comes across members of the Secret Society.
 Stargirl realizes that by escaping the prison, Manhunter's conscious has merged with her.
 While she is fighting the Society members, she also is fighting Manhunter from entering her mind and memories.
 Manhunter is able to control Stargirl temporarily to fight off the Society, and Stargirl is able to focus long enough to escape.
 Finding a quiet spot, Manhunter attempts to locate the prison, only to trigger a memory of Stargirl's that makes her realize she needs to go help her family.
 Stargirl, wanting Manhunter out of her mind, is able to separate herself from him, and heads off to find her family.
 Manhunter, realizing the prison has weakened his abilities, is able to locate it and realizes that the prison is Firestorm, who is on the verge of detonating.
 Stargirl and Manhunter agree to travel together to find Firestorm or Stargirl's parents, whichever comes first.
 Eventually, they are stopped and attacked by Despero.
 Despero is able to defeat Manhunter with Stargirl arriving too late to help him.
 Manhunter tells her to continue to stop Firestorm from detonating, as he begins to die.
 Stargirl heads to Los Angeles and meets up with her family, only to be attacked by Despero.
 Stargirl is able to hold off Despero and she is able to get to Firestorm before he detonates.
-She gets inside his mind and sees Ronnie and Jason arguing, which she realizes is the cause of the impending detonation.
+She gets inside his mind and sees Jason and Ronnie Raymond arguing, which she realizes is the cause of the impending detonation.
 Stargirl is able to stop them from arguing and contacts the trapped heroes, who are able to free themselves from the matrix.
 They proceed to attack Despero, while Stargirl suddenly awakes back in the prison.
 She sees Martian Manhunter and he tells her that they never left the prison, that Despero was manipulating each hero's prison from the outside.
 Stargirl was the only one able to break free of her prison, which gave Manhunter the opportunity to contact Steve Trevor on the outside, to learn that they needed to find Wonder Woman.